unswsecsoc/discord-verification-cgi/README.md

 # setup
 1. clone repo to a folder inside public\_html
 2. run setup.sh
-3. rename config.sample to config/ and then fill in discord.json
+3. rename config.sample to config/ and then fill in discord.json and app.json